abower-amd/sfptpd/README.md

    that will result in wasteful clock comparisons for all the PHC devices that are effectively read only.

+#### Workaround 1: list clocks explicitly

 The current best recommendation to mitigate these limitations is to list explicitly the network ports of the NIC clocks to be disciplined with `clock_list`.
 Typically other software expects the clocks to be explicitly listed anyway.

+#### Workaround 2: clock deduplication

+An experimental option, `phc_dedup on` will identify duplicate PHC devices for a single underlying clock and retain only one which has effective control.
+This is achieved via a destructive test so should not be done while those interfaces are in use by applications for timestamping.

 ## Footnotes